hazelcast/hazelcast/docs/design/sql/08-expressions.md

 The translation is performed by `RexToExpressionVisitor` with the help of `RexToExpression`.
-Every instance of `RexNode` is translated into a corresponding `Expression` instance:
+Every instance of `RexNode` is translated into a corresponding `Expression` instance.

 The final result of the translation stage is an `Expression` tree ready for runtime evaluation.
-No further changes expected to the tree after this point.
+No further changes are expected to the tree after this point.

 ### Evaluation Stage